funktionale-programmierung/bob2015/2022/how-to-attend.md

   <div class="main" ><p>&nbsp;</p>
            <h1>This year's conference is a little different!</h1>

-<h4>How do I join the conference?</h4>
+<h4>How do I join the conference?</h4> <ul><li>Tickets: get yours <a
-<ul><li>Tickets: get yours <a href="https://ti.to/bob/bob2022/" target="_blank">here</a>.</li>
+href="https://ti.to/bob/bob2022/" target="_blank">here</a>.</li>
-<li>Venue: we will meet in a space hosted on
+<li>Venue: we will meet in a space hosted on <a
-  <a href="https://gather.town" target="_blank">gather.town</a>.
-Feel free to check out their walkthrough and familiarise yourself with the site.<br />
+href="https://gather.town" target="_blank">gather.town</a>.
+Feel free
-On the day of the conference, allow ~10 minutes for login, setting up your avatar, etc.<br />
-<strong>The exact URL will be sent to the e-mail address you used to register for BOB 2022</strong> at some point during the 24 hours
+to check out their walkthrough and familiarise yourself with the site.<br /> On the day of the conference, allow ~10 minutes for login, setting up your avatar, etc.<br /> <strong>The exact URL has been sent to the e-mail address you used to register for BOB 2022 on Monday, 07 March 2022, or when you registered if you registered after this point.
-  before the conference starts.
 The URL will also appear on this page on <strong>2022-03-11 08:00 UTC+1</strong>.
-You will need to sign in with the e-mail address provided when buying your ticket.<br />
+You will need to sign in with the e-mail address provided when buying your ticket.</li>
+<li>gather.town works best in <strong>Google Chrome</strong> or <strong>Mozilla Firefox</strong>.
+Safari access is in beta.<br>

-gather.town works best in Google Chrome or Mozilla Firefox. <strong>We do not recommend using the desktop app at this time.</strong></li>
+<strong>We do not recommend using the desktop app or mobile devices to access BOBkonf.</strong></li>
+<li>Please make sure you can receive e-mails from Gather.
+To log in, you will need
+to follow the link to the Gather space, enter the e-mail address you signed up to BOB 2022 with, and Gather wills send you a code.
+You need enter this into your browser window to complete the login process.</li>
-<li>A FAQ and help page for gather explaining features slightly more in depth will be accessible from within the space.</li></ul>
+<li>A FAQ and help page for gather explaining features slightly more in depth is accessible from within the space.</li></ul>

 <h4>What do I need in order to comfortably use the conference space?</h4>